 "68% of German Mittelstand companies actively seek international innovation partnerships, with US expansion the dominant 2026 driver.
 Industrie 4.0 is the most-exported capability cluster.
 The tour mechanic that built it at home is the most-exposed conversion break abroad."

 Because the plant tour is a DACH conversion mechanic.
-The German buyer reads MES integration, OPC UA stack, digital twin, predictive maintenance, robot density, and traceability as evidence of engineering seriousness, which in DACH is sufficient to move to procurement.
-The US buyer reads the same tour as competence credential and waits for the outcome claim: which US line ran faster, how much warranty cost fell, what the payback was on the customer's last comparable project.
+The German buyer judges MES integration, OPC UA stack, digital twin, predictive maintenance, robot density, and traceability as evidence of engineering seriousness, which in DACH is sufficient to move to procurement.
+The US buyer judges the same tour as competence credential and waits for the outcome claim: which US line ran faster, how much warranty cost fell, what the payback was on the customer's last comparable project.
 Tour wins competence.
 Tour does not win the PO.

-No. US manufacturing leadership reads the same capability set, often under the labels smart manufacturing or industrial digital transformation.
+No. US manufacturing leadership judges the same capability set, often under the labels smart manufacturing or industrial digital transformation.
 The buyer recognises every component.
 The decision frame is different.
 US procurement evaluates against US-installed comparable outcome and named payback on a US line.
 The DACH tour does not stage that material.
 The capability is visible.
 The outcome claim is missing.

 No. It changes the conversation.
 Structure the European references in US format, name the German customer line, the named outcome, and the US analogue line the US buyer can map to.
 Be explicit about the US install plan and the first US reference cycle.
 A clearly structured European outcome that the US buyer can translate is worth more than another German plant tour.

 Yes.
 Gartner projects 90% of B2B purchases will involve AI agents by 2028.
 Forrester puts 1 in 5 B2B sellers facing an AI buyer-agent by end-2026.
-The model reads named-statistic and outcome on a US line.
+The model judges named-statistic and outcome on a US line.
 A photo tour with German plant captions does not pass that filter.
 Structured outcome claims with US comparables, named payback, and cited sources do.